Table of Contents (TOC)

 same as taxis, but much less so.

-Many Uber features suggest you are inherently safer than with traditional taxis because Uber app allows:
+Many Uber features suggest you are inherently safer than traditional taxis because Uber app allows:

 a.
-Reviews: passengers, drivers & online company can review and rate each other, ultimately “paying forward” for future passengers.
+Reviews: passengers, drivers & online companies can review and rate each other, ultimately “paying forward” for future passengers.

 b.
 Pre-book specific route & price